pragma-/pbot/doc/Admin.md

 ## User capabilities
 PBot uses a user-capability system to control what users can and cannot do.

+### Introduction

+For example, imagine a user named alice. alice has no capabilities granted yet.
+She tries to use the [`ban`](#banmute) command:

+    <alice> !ban somebody
+     <PBot> The ban command requires the can-ban capability, which your user account does not have.

+Suppose alice tries to grant herself the can-ban capability:

+    <alice> !my can-ban 1
+     <PBot> The can-ban metadata requires the can-modify-capabilities capability, which your user account does not have.

+To grant her the `can-ban` capability, a user with the `can-userset` and `can-modifiy-capabilities` capabilities can use the [`userset`](#userset) command:

+    <bob> !userset alice can-ban 1

+Now alice can use the `ban` command.

+User-capabilities can provide fine-grained permissions over various PBot functionality.
+For example, consider the [`mode`](#mode) command.
+Channel operators can use their IRC client's `/mode` command to set any channel modes, including any undesirable modes (such as +k).
+Suppose you'd prefer to limit their modes to just a specific subset of all modes.
+You can do this with user-cabilities.
+To do so, instead of making them channel operators you can make them PBot users and grant them specific PBot user-capabilities.

+First grant the user the `can-mode` capability so they can use the PBot [`mode`](#mode) command.
+Then grant them the specific `can-mode-<flag>` capabilities.
+To allow them to set any modes without restriction, grant them the `can-mode-any` capability.

+See this demonstration:

+    <alice> !mode +b test
+     <PBot> The mode command requires the can-mode capability, which your user account does not have.
+      <bob> !userset alice can-mode 1
+    <alice> !mode +b test
+     <PBot> Your user account does not have the can-mode-b capability required to set this mode.
+      <bob> !userset alice can-mode-b 1
+    <alice> !mode +b test
+          * PBot sets mode +b test!*@*
+    <alice> !mode +k lol
+     <PBot> Your user account does not have the can-mode-k capability required to set this mode.

+As you can see, user-capabilities can be very flexible and very powerful in configuring your channel users.
+Check out [grouping capabilities](#grouping-capabilities) in the upcoming section of this document, as well.
+Read on!

 ### cap
 Use the `cap` command to list capabilities, to manage capability groups and to